AI1379/tiny-cobalt/README.md

 We use C++20 standard, so make sure your compiler support these new features.
 Features will be tested on gcc-14 and clang-19.
 MSVC platform has not been tested.

-We use Flex and Bison to generate lexer and parser, so please meke sure that you have installed them in your system.
+We use Flex and Bison to generate lexer and parser, so please make sure that you have installed them in your system.

 ## Development